azurebigcompute/Recipes/Azure Batch/CustomImages/CustomImagePython.md

 ## Pre-Requisites

-In recipe 1, we showed you how to create all the resources needed to create a batch pool with a custom image.
-In this case we expect that you have created followed steps 1-3 in recipe 1 and have created your resource group storage account, batch account and service principal.
+In <a href="https://github.com/azurebigcompute/recipes/blob/master/Azure%20Batch/CustomImages/CustomImageCLI.md">recipe 1</a>, we showed you how to create all the resources needed to create a batch pool with a custom image.
+In this you will need to execute steps 1-3 in recipe 1 and have created your resource group storage account, batch account and service principal.

-In addition to the pre-reqs from recipe 1 also check you have <a href="https://pypi.python.org/pypi/azure-batch">azure-batch==4.0</a> python API installed:
+In addition to the pre-reqs from recipe 1, you also need to check you have the <a href="https://pypi.python.org/pypi/azure-batch">azure-batch==4.0</a> python API installed:
 ```
 $ pip freeze | grep batch
 azure-batch==4.0.0